xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

         GLUE模式(Java)：task source code is maintened in the schedule center,it must implement IJobHandler and explain by "groovy" in the executor instance,inject other bean instace by annotation @Resource/@Autowire.
         GLUE模式(Shell)：it’s source code is a shell script and maintained in the schedule center.
         GLUE模式(Python)：it’s source code is a python script and maintained in the schedule center.
-    - JobHandler：it’s used in  "BEAN模式",it’s instance is defined by annotation @JobHander on the JobHandler class name.
+    - JobHandler：it’s used in  "BEAN模式",it’s instance is defined by annotation @JobHandler on the JobHandler class name.
     - 子任务Key：every task has a unique key (task Key can acquire from task list)，when main task is done successfully it’s child task stand for by this key will be scheduled.
     - 阻塞处理策略：the stategy handle the task when this task is scheduled too frequently and the task is block to wait for cpu time.
         单机串行（默认）：task schedule request go into the FIFO queue and execute serially.